GuitarML/SmartAmpPro/README.md

 ### Capturing .wav samples for model training:

 1. Click the "Start Capture" button and enter a model name to save.
+Ensure this name contains no spaces.
 2. After saving, the plugin will begin a 10 second coundown followed by a 3 minute recording session.
 3. The plugin will automatically record from Channels 1 and 2, with the input expected on channel 1, and the target expected on channel 2.
 This assumes the user has an Audio Interface connected with at least two channels.